-The Naked Android (CRC Press, expected 2021) is about how humans position AI and robots conceptually in relation to us, the (always-changing) cultural significance of robots as objects, experiences, tools, and artifacts and how these factors impact everything from robotic concepts to research and development direction, design, advertising messages, and integration into culture.
+The Naked Android (CRC Press/Routledge, expected 2023) is about how humans position AI and robots conceptually in relation to us, the (always-changing) cultural significance of robots as objects, experiences, tools, and artifacts and how these factors impact everything from robotic concepts to research and development direction, design, advertising messages, and integration into culture.

 Robots are quickly becoming indispensable tools and partners.
 This book offers an important perspective and vivid examples of how we humans interact with robots.
 It will be valuable to anyone interested in the very real emotional, sociological, and practical challenges associated with bringing robots into our lives.